compwiz32/MeetupMaker/README.md

 ## How to use these functions

-- use the included splat files for your data (see config files folder)).
+Use the included splat files for your data (see config files folder).
 Execute the splats and they will call the functions.

 Step1:

-- load the functions into memory
+Load the functions into memory

   - New-SpeakerProfile.ps1
   - New-MeetingData.ps1
   - New-SocialMediaMetadata.ps1

 Step 2:

-- Fill out the `SpeakerProfileSplat.ps1` and run the script.
+Fill out the `SpeakerProfileSplat.ps1` and run the script.
 It will generate a variable called `$SpeakerProfile`

 Step 3:

-- Fill out the `MeetingDataSplat.ps1` and run the script.
+Fill out the `MeetingDataSplat.ps1` and run the script.
 It will generate a variable called `$MeetingInfo`

 Step 4:

-- Run `New-SocialMediaMetaData.ps1` .
+Run `New-SocialMediaMetaData.ps1` .
 It will generate a variable called `$SocialMediaInfo` that will have all the info for a Meetup meeting and the related social media info for various platforms.

 ## Extras

+`New-MeetingChecklist.ps1`

-- New-MeetingChecklist.ps1 - creates a markdown formatted checklist for a meeting
+- creates a markdown formatted checklist for a meeting

+`New-MeetupPlaceholder.ps1`

-- New-MeetupPlaceholder.ps1 - need to create a quick meeting placeholder?
+- need to create a quick meeting placeholder?
 Use this script for the bare minimum of data for an event.